factory-org/mikrate/docs/src/docs/index.md

 !!! note A JAR distribution is currently not available

-!!! note miKrate is only compatible to JVM version 8 and upwards
+!!! note miKrate in its current state is only compatible to JVM version 11 and upwards

 To see which packages are available, you can look at the [GitLab packages](https://gitlab.com/factory-org/tools/mikrate/-/packages) or at the individual packages.